phage-nz/infosec-bazaar/emulation/readme.md

 - T1000
 - T1001
 ```
 T1000 in this case has an optional parameter.
 Default values are defined when the config is first generated, but you can of course change them.
-This of course means you can build a config by hand, too - but you must include all optional parameters (even defaults).
+This also means you can build a config by hand, but you must include all optional parameters (even defaults).

 You can then run the tests by passing the config file name:
 ```